pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1073-1074 Free Days

+In my country the Friday was free day of work.
+These days I am practice scripting with bash and python, tomorrow I like continue scripting but now with Groovy and Kotlin scripting that is a beta feature in the Kotlin language.

 #### Day 1072 Sick

 Today I was worked with a little cold, but all day I have had a sleep, I think that these days we need to relax and rest, well only do a little coding.